-- 5.1 Assessments are part of certification, maintenance training, and proficiency testing. - 5.2 Each assessment is the evaluation of a search. - 5.3 The canine handler shall articulate the canine's final response prior to the start of the assessment.
+5.1 Assessments are part of certification, maintenance training, and proficiency testing.

+5.2 Each assessment is the evaluation of a search.

+5.3 The canine handler shall articulate the canine's final response prior to the start of the assessment.
 The canine may not be able to make a final response due to the components and parameters of the assessment.
-Reasonable consideration by the assessor shall be given in these instances (e.g., the target is inaccessible for the canine to make a final response). - 5.4 Each trail should be used by only one canine team. - 5.5 Each non-associated trail should be used by only one canine team. - 5.6 The canine team shall be assessed in the following ways. - 5.6.1 The assessments in this section are intended for single-blind assessments. - 5.6.1.1 Scent recognition assessments shall test the following. - 5.6.1.1.1 The ability of the canine to detect and use a specific person's scent on a scent article to follow the associated scent trail while discriminating from non-associated scent track/trails. - 5.6.1.1.2 The ability of the canine to demonstrate the absence of an associated scent track/trail. - 5.6.1.1.3 The canine handler's recognition of the canine's behavior while searching.
+Reasonable consideration by the assessor shall be given in these instances (e.g., the target is inaccessible for the canine to make a final response).

+5.4 Each trail should be used by only one canine team.

+5.5 Each non-associated trail should be used by only one canine team.

+5.6 The canine team shall be assessed in the following ways.

+5.6.1 The assessments in this section are intended for single-blind assessments.

+5.6.1.1 Scent recognition assessments shall test the following.

+5.6.1.1.1 The ability of the canine to detect and use a specific person's scent on a scent article to follow the associated scent trail while discriminating from non-associated scent trails.

-- 5.6.1.1.4 The canine's final response. - 5.6.1.1.5 The canine handler's recognition of the canine's final response. - 5.6.1.1.6 The scent recognition assessment shall consist of four individual track/trails with the following components and parameters. - 5.6.1.1.6.1 For each scent recognition track/trail, one human target and two human distractors are utilized to lay human scent track/trails in an environment similar to where the canine usually works (e.g., urban, suburban, or rural environment).
-Both target and human distractors shall not be visible. - 5.6.1.1.6.2 Each scent recognition track/trail shall be between ≈ 100 yds to 200 yds.
-(90 m to 183 m) in length with a single split track/trail involving one human target and two human distractors (see Figure 1). - 5.6.1.1.6.3 Target track/trails shall be laid on a minimum of two surfaces (dirt, grass, concrete, asphalt, etc.). - 5.6.1.1.6.4 The target track/trail and one human distractor track/trail shall be aged a minimum of 30 minutes, and one distractor track/trail shall be aged a maximum of 15 minutes. - 5.6.1.1.6.5 At least half, but not all of the scent recognition track/trails shall be conducted with non-associated scents to demonstrate the absence of an associated scent track/trail (see Figure 2).
-The order of the associated and non-associated scent recognition track/trails shall be randomized. - 5.6.1.1.6.6 Each scent recognition track/trail shall be completed within 15 minutes. - 5.6.1.1.6.7 Prior to the assessment, the start of the scent track/trail shall be marked by the assessing agency. - 5.6.1.1.6.8 The canine handler shall be directed to the start marker, but not given the target's direction of travel. - 5.6.1.1.6.9 The canine handler shall be provided a scent article from the target or a non-associated scent article as a negative control. - 5.6.1.1.6.10 The assessor shall know the correct outcome of each track/trail. - 5.6.1.1.6.11 The canine handler shall not know the correct outcome of any track/trail. - 5.6.1.1.6.12 The assessor shall observe the canine team.
-At the conclusion of the assessment, the assessor shall compare the search results with the parameters of the search.
-This comparison may be done immediately after the handler determines the canine has made its final response, or at the conclusion of the entire assessment. - 5.6.1.1.6.13 The assessing agency may take into consideration the environmental influences on the scent in determining whether or not the canine team has successfully completed the scent recognition assessment.
+5.6.1.1.2 The ability of the canine to demonstrate the absence of an associated scent trail.

+5.6.1.1.3 The canine handler's recognition of the canine's behavior while searching.

+5.6.1.1.4 The canine's final response.

+5.6.1.1.5 The canine handler's recognition of the canine's final response.

+5.6.1.1.6 The scent recognition assessment shall consist of four individual scent recognition trails with the following components and parameters.

+5.6.1.1.6.1 For each scent recognition trail, one human target and two human distractors are utilized to lay human scent trails in an environment similar to where the canine usually works (e.g., urban, suburban, or rural environment).
+Both target and human distractors shall not be visible.

+5.6.1.1.6.2 Each scent recognition trail shall be between $\approx 100 - 200$ yds.
+(90 m - 183 m) in length with a single split trail involving one human target and two human distractors (see Figure 1).

+5.6.1.1.6.3 Each scent recognition trail shall be completed in 15 minutes.

+5.6.1.1.6.4 Target trails shall be laid on a minimum of two surfaces (dirt, grass, concrete, asphalt, etc.).

+5.6.1.1.6.5 The target trail and one human distractor trail shall be aged a minimum of 30 minutes, and one distractor trail shall be aged a maximum of 15 minutes.

+5.6.1.1.6.6 At least half, but not all of the scent recognition trails shall be conducted with non-associated scents to demonstrate the absence of an associated scent trail (see Figure 2).
+The order of the associated and non-associated scent recognition assessments shall be randomized.

+5.6.1.1.6.7 Prior to the assessment, the start of the scent trail shall be marked by the assessing agency.

+5.6.1.1.6.8 The canine handler shall be directed to the start marker, but not given the target's direction of travel.